Tabata for Beginners

 What is a Tabata Workout?

-The class was shorter than the others because Tabatas are high intensity interval training that can be done in four minutes.
+The class was shorter than the others because Tabatas are high intensity interval training that is achieved in an astounding four minutes.
 In these four minutes of intense training you can get a full body workout that improves your cardio, burns fat and builds muscle mass.
 Incredible isn't it?

 The Tabata session is timed in twenty second intervals of intense exercise followed by ten seconds of rest.
 This sequence is repeated for a total of four minutes.

 You can use the same exercise for each twenty second interval or alternate between two exercises or even do something different each time.
-A few examples of the excercises are jumping jacks, burpees, jump squats, and pulls ups.
-You can incorporate any exercise into a Tabata sequence.
+A few examples of the exercises that are great for a tabata workout are jumping jacks, burpees, jump squats, and pulls ups.
+However it is possible to incorporate any exercise into a Tabata sequence.

 Tabata Exercises: A Simple Sequence